All understanding is built upon morality, a set of

-Unselfish: those who revere a code of morality ahead of themselves, which controls their behaviour (Moral).
+Unselfish: those who revere a code of morality ahead of self, which controls their behaviour (Moral).

 The Selfish, or Immoral